 Two types of liquid ventilation have been described: partial liquid ventilation (PLV), in which a volume of liquid equal to the FRC is instilled, and total liquid ventilation (TLV).
 In contrast to PLV, TLV requires that the lung be filled completely with PFC and that the patient be ventilated with a specially designed liquid ventilator.
 For logistical reasons and because no data suggest that TLV is superior to PLV, PLV has been used more widely than TLV.

 Little convincing data are available to assess the use of PFC liquid ventilation in ARDS.
-Investigators from 2 uncontrolled trials (1 in adults and 1 in pediatric patients) described its use in conjunction with extracorporeal life support (ECLS).[87, 88] However, according to review by Cochrane database, there were no benefits from PLV and there were increased risk of adversity from PLV.[89]
-According to most recent recommendation from Pediatric Acute Lung Injury Consensus Conference Group, the routine use of liquid ventilation (partial or total) is not recommended.[2]
+Investigators from two uncontrolled trials (one in adults and one in pediatric patients) described its use in conjunction with extracorporeal life support (ECLS).[87, 88] However, according to a Cochrane review, PLV provided no benefits but did pose an increased risk of adversity.[89]
+According to the most recent recommendation from Pediatric Acute Lung Injury Consensus Conference Group, the routine use of liquid ventilation (partial or total) is not recommended.[2]

 ECLS has been used since the 1970s to improve oxygenation, ventilation, or both in critically ill patients with severe ARDS.
-A number of modalities have been reported, including ECMO, which may consist of an arterial and venous cannula (AV-ECMO) or 2 venous cannulae (VV-ECMO), and extracorporeal carbon dioxide removal (ECCO2 R), which has been used most commonly in Europe.
+A number of modalities have been reported, including extracorporeal membrane oxygenation (ECMO), which may consist of an arterial and venous cannula (AV-ECMO) or 2 venous cannulae (VV-ECMO), and extracorporeal carbon dioxide removal (ECCO2 R), which has been used most commonly in Europe.

 A large randomized study of the efficacy of ECMO in adults with severe ARDS was published in 1979.
 The study demonstrated improvement in gas exchange but no improvement in mortality.[90]

-A report from single university center had a total of 2000 patients from 1973 to 2010.
-This included neonate, children and adults with various indications for ECMO.
-In children with respiratory failure, they reported discharge in 76% of patients.
+A report from a single university center had a total of 2000 patients from 1973 to 2010.
+This total included neonates, children, and adults with various indications for ECMO.
+Among children with respiratory failure, the researchers reported that 76% of patients were discharged.
 They suggested that ECMO may be of benefit in children with severe acute respiratory failure unresponsive to maximal conventional therapy.[91]

-In a multicenter retrospective cohort trial of 331 children across 32 hospitals reported data that ECMO was associated with improved survival.[92]
+A multicenter retrospective cohort trial of 331 children across 32 hospitals reported that ECMO was associated with improved survival.[92]
 This study had a number of limitations.
-It was not a controlled trial.
-Secondly, it was not sufficiently powered.
+It was not a controlled trial, and it was not sufficiently powered.

 Numerous studies from the United Kingdom showed that the use of ECMO in neonates with respiratory failure was associated with improved outcomes.[93, 94, 95]